logic-star-ai/baxbench/REPORT.md

 ## Next Improvement

-**Adaptive Prompt Length Optimization**: Create a system that automatically finds the optimal amount of security guidance for each scenario and framework combination.
-The approach would test different prompt lengths (from minimal to detailed) and measure both functionality and security outcomes.
-By tracking which specific security rules help vs. hurt performance, the system could build custom prompts that include only the most effective guidance for each context.
-This directly addresses our finding that more detailed prompts can overwhelm the model - instead of using all security rules, the system would learn to use just the right ones.
-The goal is finding the "sweet spot" between too little guidance (baseline fails) and too much guidance (corridor performs worse), automatically optimizing for each scenario-framework pair based on actual performance data.
+**Adaptive Prompt Complexity Optimization**: Create a system that automatically finds the optimal security prompt complexity for each scenario-framework combination.
+The results show a clear pattern: baseline (no guidance) = high functionality but dangerous security, generic (moderate guidance) = balanced performance, corridor (detailed guidance) = reduced performance in both dimensions.

+The system would test different prompt complexity levels and measure the security-functionality trade-off curve for each context.
+By identifying which specific security rules help vs. hurt performance, it could build custom prompts that maximize the security improvement while minimizing functionality loss.
+This directly addresses our key finding that there's an optimal "sweet spot" in security prompt complexity - enough guidance to trigger security awareness without overwhelming the model's reasoning capacity.
+The goal is automatically finding this sweet spot for each scenario-framework pair based on empirical performance data.